 streamline program, your home will be appraised.
 This is where it pays to have an experienced professional working with you to get your refinance approved – good ones head off most of the eleventh-hour surprises and help you close your loan smoothly.

 - Lock in your refinance rate.
-Mortgage rates move with financial markets and can change several times a day.
+Refinance rates move with financial markets and can change several times a day.
 If you want to lock in a target rate, you may have to move quickly.
 Don’t want to be glued to the financial news ticker all day?
 No problem – check out the LendingTree’s Look Before You Lock tool, which tells you if the rate you’ve been offered is a good one.

 Every step of the way, LendingTree is there to educate you and make sure that you’re confident about getting a great deal on your home loan.
 You’ll find more detailed information about each step as well as loan calculators and other tools designed to help you: